African milkbush causes painful blistering and inflammation

 Uses

 The plant is widely naturalized and planted as a hedge throughout the tropics and subtropics.
-In Kongo Central a few drops of the latex are used as a strong and sometimes dangerous purgative.
-Coagulated and dried, a pinch is taken for the same purpose with palm wine.
+In Kongo Central, a few drops of latex are used as a strong and sometimes dangerous purgative.
+Coagulated and dried, a pinch is taken for the same purpose as palm wine.

-In higher dose it is used as an ordeal poison and often results in death.
+In higher doses, it is used as an ordeal poison and often results in death.
 It causes painful blistering and inflammation and may cause blindness if it comes into contact with the eyes.

 References